Applications for compensation closed on 12 May 2018. For further information, please email [email protected]

-In late October 2016 Land and Property Information (LPI) was made aware that information relating to Roads and Maritime Services (RMS) interests in parcels of land in the proposed F6 Corridor during the period 27 June to 24 October 2016 was not correctly uploaded to the Central Register of Restrictions (CRR).
+In late 2016 Land and Property Information (LPI) was made aware that information relating to Roads and Maritime Services (RMS) interests in parcels of land was not correctly uploaded to the Central Register of Restrictions (CRR).
+Two missing files were related to the proposed F6 Corridor and were not uploaded during the period 27 June to 24 October 2016.
+A further file related to the New M5 was not correctly uploaded on 18 September 2014.

-LPI has conducted a thorough audit of all files received from RMS back to 2009 when the current system was established.
-This audit found that one additional file, relating to RMS interests in the vicinity of the New M5, was not correctly uploaded to the CRR on 18 September 2014.
+LPI has conducted a thorough audit of all files received from RMS back to 2009 when the current system was established and no further missing files were found.
+The CRR was fully uploaded by 11 November 2016.

 The independent investigation